JoAnn McAllister, PhD

 Vice President of the Board

 Steven Soifer received his M.S.W. from Washington University in St. Louis in 1980 and his Ph.D. in Social Welfare Policy at the Florence Heller School at Brandeis University in 1988.
 He was an Assistant Professor at the University of Washington School of Social Work, an Associate Professor at the University of Maryland School of Social Work.
+He is currently chair and professor of the Department of Social Work at the University of Mississippi.
 Dr. Soifer is former chair of the Department of Social Work at the University of Memphis.
-He is currently professor of Social Work at University of Memphis.
 His research interests are in social justice, affordable housing, and paruresis (shy bladder syndrome).
 He is the author or co-author of five books, including Doing Democracy: the MAP model for Organizing Social Movements (2001).

 Emilie Bromet-Bauer, MA, CVA